-Cases of multiple personality have always fascinated lay audiences, from fictional accounts such as The Strange Case of Dr. Jekyll and Mr. Hyde to contemporary true stories such as Sybil or The Minds of Billy Milligan.
-They have also intrigues professional observers from the 17th century to the present.
-Until recently, however, psychiatrists considered MPD to be extremely rare, and understood little of its scope or dynamics.
-Now, known cases and new knowledge about MPD are growing at a rapid rate.
+Cases of DID have always fascinated lay audiences, from fictional accounts such as The Strange Case of Dr. Jekyll and Mr. Hyde to contemporary true stories such as Sybil or The Minds of Billy Milligan.
+They have also intrigued professional observers from the 17th century to the present.
+Until recently, however, psychiatrists considered DID to be extremely rare, and understood little of its scope or dynamics.
+Now, known cases and new knowledge about DID are growing at a rapid rate.

-Based on clinical research encompassing hundreds of multiples, as well as on preliminary findings from controlled research, a broad picture of multiplicity is beginning to emerge.
+Based on clinical research encompassing hundreds of individuals with DID, as well as on preliminary findings from controlled research, a broad picture of multiplicity is beginning to emerge.

 Presence of Alter Personalities

-When a multiple switches it is typically rapid, usually occurring in 1-2 seconds although in some cases slightly more time is required.
+When a person living with DID switches it is typically rapid, usually occurring in 1-2 seconds although in some cases slightly more time is required.
 Switching may be a voluntary or involuntary event, initiated either through conscious willing, in response to an unconscious emotion or a situation which triggers "automatic" switching, or as a result of biochemical changes in the body.

 Drs.
-Corbett Thigpen and Hervey Cleckley reported one of the first contemporary cases of multiple personality in 1954, in The Three Faces of Eve.
+Corbett Thigpen and Hervey Cleckley reported one of the first contemporary cases of DID in 1954, in The Three Faces of Eve.
 They described their initial meeting with one of Eve's alters in a way that conveyed the eerie, trance-like quality that switching sometimes has: